Skip to main content

 All recordings (takes) in the Audio Pool are saved with the Project.
 When you close the current Project, all of your takes are saved as audio files and available for later use in the Audio Pool, unless you explicitly delete them (via the Maschine software or in your operating system).

-By default, recorded Samples (takes) are saved in the Recordings subfolder of your Standard User Directory, as defined on the User pane of the Library page in the Preferences panel (see Preferences – Default Page).
-If you activate the Prefer Project Folder option on the General page of the Preferences panel (see Preferences – General Page), recorded Samples will be saved instead in a Recordings subfolder of the folder where your current Project is saved.
+By default, recorded Samples (takes) are saved in the Recordings subfolder of your Standard User Directory, as defined on the User pane of the Library page in the Preferences panel (see Preferences – Library page).
+If you activate the Prefer Project Folder option on the General page of the Preferences panel (see Preferences – General page), recorded Samples will be saved instead in a Recordings subfolder of the folder where your current Project is saved.

 Recorded Samples are automatically named using the following scheme: